zuiko21/minimOS/hard/acapulco.md

 actually needed if using a properly **multiplexed** 6845_.

 Special consideration needs the 6116 **Colour RAM**.
-Wired (mostly) in parallel with the regular 62256 RAM, it is _write-only_ from the CPU side (it will read from the 62256, which is always written with the same contents) thru another '245 (a '244 may be used as well) and _read-only_ for the CRTC (thru a suitable '374/'574 latch).
+Wired (mostly) in parallel with the regular 62256 SRAM, it is _write-only_ from the CPU side (it will read from the 62256, which is always written with the same contents) thru another '245 (a '244 may be used as well) and _read-only_ for the CRTC (thru a suitable '374/'574 latch).